Heather Wray, Physician Recruitment Coordinator

 Please follow the instructions in this reference guide to set up your Medical Staff Appointment, University of Calgary Clinical Appointment, Alberta Health Services Vendor ID, Alberta Health New Practitioner Registration, University of Calgary Medical Group Membership, as well as other important steps vital to your recruitment.

-Please read through the guide below before completing any forms, these should be sent directly to Sandy Hafez.
+Please read through the guide below before completing any forms, these should be sent directly to Heather Wray.
 If you have any questions as you go through this guide, please do not hesitate to contact me.

 A Medical Staff Appointment outlines the Practitioner’s rights and responsibilities associated with their appointment, it grants you Clinical Privileges and access to AHS facilities.
 Clinical Privileges are procedures that may be performed by a Practitioner; Sites of Clinical Activity in which a Practitioner may perform Procedures or provide care to Patients; and the AHS Programs and Professional Services that are available to a Practitioner in order to provide care to Patients.

 Please send the following information to firstname.lastname@example.org

 - Your current home address, phone & cell

 - Your current office address, pager, phone, fax